William-Venable/Amarillo-Team/README.md

 Facebook Prophet - https://facebook.github.io/prophet/

-<ins>What's Facebook Prophet?
+<ins>What is Facebook Prophet?
-* Prophet is a forecasting procedure implemented in R & Python.
+Prophet is a forecasting procedure implemented in R & Python.
 Prophet is fast & provides automated forecasts that can be tuned by data scientist & analysts.

 It shows a time series data based on an addictive model where non-linear trends are fit with yearly, weekly, and daily seasionality, plus holiday effects.
 It works best with time series that have strong seasonal effects and several seasons of historical data.

 Prophet is open source software released by Facebook’s Core Data Science team.
 It is available for download on CRAN and PyPI.

+Prophet is: `Accurate and fast`, `Fully automatic`, `Turnable forecast`, & `Available in R or Python`

 ## LB & Sons Analysis